TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx.md

 #### Optional Matches Season Packs (use this if you prefer Season packs)

 !!! warning ""

-    This will upgrade also your already downloaded single episodes
+    - This will upgrade also your already downloaded single episodes
+    - `/\bS\d+\b(?!E\d+\b)/i` season packs are preferred: however, given the folder name is ignored the error/warning/issue occurs as the file names would not be a season pack of course.
+    - keep in mind this is the only way to prefer season packs if you have preferred words due to the long standing bug => Preferred Words overrule season pack preference [Sonarr/Sonarr#3562](https://github.com/Sonarr/Sonarr/issues/3562){:target="_blank" rel="noopener noreferrer"}

 Add this to your `Preferred (3)` with a score of [15]